richemslie/galvanise_zero/readme.md

 inspirational: LeelaZero and KataGo (XXX add links).

-There is *no* game specific code other than the GDL description of the games, a high level python configuration file describing gdl symbols to state mapping and symmetries (see [here](https://github.com/richemslie/galvanise_zero/issues/1) for more information).
+There is *no* game specific code other than the GDL description of the games, a high level python configuration file describing GDL symbols to state mapping and symmetries (see [here](https://github.com/richemslie/galvanise_zero/issues/1) for more information).